Table of Contents

 So which one is better to promote among Bluehost and SEMrush?

-Obviously promoting SEMrush is a smart choice, right?
+Promoting SEMrush is an intelligent choice.
 After all, the SEMrush affiliate program helps you generate commission for a lifetime and not just once.

 That’s why you should always prefer promoting recurring affiliate programs over general affiliate programs.